MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/relationships-many-to-many.md

 > [!TIP]
 > When storing facts at a higher time granularity than day, set the column data type to **Date** (or **Whole number** if you're using date keys).
 In the column, store a value representing the first day of the time period.
 For example, a year period is recorded as January 1 of the year, and a month period is recorded as the first day of that month.

-Care must be taken in this, however, to ensure that month or date level filters produce a meaningful result.
+Care must be taken, however, to ensure that month or date level filters produce a meaningful result.
 Without any special calculation logic, report visuals may report that target dates are literally the first day of each year.
 All other days—and all months except January—will summarize the target quantity as BLANK.

 The following matrix visual shows what happens when the report user drills from a year into its months.
 The visual is summarizing the **TargetQuantity** column.
-(Note that the [Show items with no data](../desktop-show-items-no-data.md) option has been enabled for the matrix rows.)
+(The [Show items with no data](../desktop-show-items-no-data.md) option has been enabled for the matrix rows.)

 ![A matrix visual reveals the year 2020 target quantity as 270.
 When expanded to reveal the 2020 months, January is 270, and every other month-level target quantity is BLANK.](media/relationships-many-to-many/sales-targets-model-matrix-blank-months-bad.png)